Gorgeously good looking and lightening fast, the Cervélo R5 is a premium performer that'll have you grinning from ear to ear

 The Bike’s racing feel is matched by the Shimano Dura-Ace groupset.
 The razor sharp ‘zip’ of the Di2 shifting is reassurance that you’re riding the best performing groupset on the market.
 Plus, the hydraulic brakes are the perfect partners to the bike’s Formula One handling, allowing the easy scrubbing of speed before corners and leaving you feeling in complete control.

 The 35mm deep DT Swiss wheels offer a great partnership with the bike’s ambitions.
 Deep enough that you benefit from their rolling speed but shallow enough to not be a hindrance on the climbs.
 In fact, they’re a very good depth for climbing, offering a bit of extra stiffness and rolling speed for the gradients not too steep.
 The wheels are shod with Continental’s GP4000 S II tyres, which is a marked improvement on last year when the bike came with Grand Prix ones.

 Grinning from ear to ear

-In fact, the handling quality of the bike is the best I’ve ever ridden.
-The longer wheel base and the bike’s angles makes it feel very stable and the lower bottom bracket makes flipping the bike into corners enjoyably easy.
+In fact, the handling quality of the bike is the one of the best we’ve ever ridden.
+The longer wheelbase and the bike’s angles makes it feel very stable and the lower bottom bracket makes flipping the bike into corners enjoyably easy.

 Fast on the flats and and even faster on the descents, the Cervélo R5 is guaranteed to bring a smile to your face.
 The long list of geometry changes have brought the bike from the back of the pack where it once resided to the leader of the group.